Assembled Check by Paul Smith

 Didier selects Kvadrat Maharam for First Bite

-Leading Australian design and manufacturing brand Didier has selected the Kvadrat Maharam range for thier latest collection, First BIte.
+Leading Australian design and manufacturing brand Didier has selected the Kvadrat Maharam range for their latest collection, First BIte.

 The First Bite collection is inspired by the dreams of beautiful food, colour bursts and fine dessert extravagance and includes furniture, rugs and lighting products that have been carefully considered, designed and engineered over the past 2 years.